DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Design

 \subsection{Robust Feature-to-Code Translation}

-Next, \workname adopts robust feature-to-code translation to convert the JOSN-formatted textual description of the features from the first two sources into tabular feature data.
-This section also introduces our multi-layer extraction function filters and extraction function verification modules, which ensure that the extraction functions run without crashing.
+After obtaining features from source 1 and source 2, \workname adopts robust feature-to-code translation to convert the JSON-formatted textual descriptions of the features from the first two sources into tabular feature data.
+This section also introduces our multi-layer function filters and execution verification modules, which reduce execution failures and enforce fixed-dimensional tabular outputs.

+Unlike existing general-purpose code generation or translation approaches, our design is based on the error distribution observed in practice and tailored to the key constraints of wearable biosignal feature extraction.